 This approach aligns perfectly with the decarbonisation strategies currently being implemented by many local authorities.
 It improves overall site energy efficiency without modifying the cremation process itself.

-In some projects, heat recovery also contributes to lowering the crematorium's carbon footprint by reducing building energy demand.
+In some projects, heat recovery also helps improve the crematorium’s carbon footprint by reducing the building’s energy needs.

 The decarbonisation of the funeral sector is naturally driving interest in electric crematoria.